DMVerfurth/RTJS/README.md

 # About
-RTJS is a library that brings ray tracing to the browser.
-RTJS is a fast and easy to use library that interacts with WebGL for cpu friendly results.
+This was my first attempt at building a ray tracer.
+This project was done on a school provided chromebook my sophmore year of high school.
+I will not be making updates or improvements to this project because of the nostalgia that it holds (starting over with my current knowledge would result in a better product anyway).

 # Linking
-Link this library in your html file before any other scripts `<script src='/library/path/rtjs.js'></script>`
+Link this library in your html file before any other scripts `<script src='/lib/path/rtjs.js'></script>`

 All classes, variables, and function for this library will be located in the `RTJS` object.